 Efficient and productive offices don't get that way by accident.
 Written operations and procedure manuals that give step-by-step instructions for even the most obvious tasks are necessary.
 It's important to outline a detailed business plan and outline what steps will need to be taken to get your brokerage off the ground.
 Do the "leg work" and put together the necessary personnel, process, and systems before you open the doors.

 Sales and Lead Management

 Most brokerages promise their agents some form of prospect generation from the brokerage advertising, floor time, and operating the phones.
 Untold amounts of sales are lost each year when the broker doesn't set up a system to manage these leads and require agent accountability.
 At the very least, any leads that come in from the company website should be carefully tracked and the agent's follow-up actions monitored.
 Identifying top performers for more leads will pay great rewards.

 It's a shame to have a profitable brokerage business go under from a lawsuit or lost the ability to get Errors and Omissions Insurance.
 Training your team should be a priority.
 In addition to passing the license exam, there's sales training, and training on legal issues, forms, ethics, as well as contracts.
 Also, check you state laws as whether you must open your practice as an LLC or corporation.
 If necessary, consult an attorney to make sure you're compliant with local laws.

 Start Your Exit Strategy from Day One

-Unless you plan on keeling over at your desk, most of us would like to scale back or retire some day.
-Planning from the beginning for building value in your business is extremely important to your future plan to exit the business.
-If you get to the last couple of years before retirement and just start thinking about how much the business is worth, it's too late.
-Too much value will be lost to poor planning.
-Use resources here to learn how to plan systems to increase business value.
+Most of us would like to scale back or retire some day.
+Planning from the beginning for building value in your business is extremely important to your plan to exit the business.
+If you get to the last couple of years before retirement before considering the value of the business, it may be an inopportune time to sell it.
+You should start thinking about how much the business is worth early on and how you can increase the value of it.